PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation

 \section{Formalization of Cultural Explicitations}

 We define cultural explicitations as fragments of translated text that make implicit cultural or background knowledge explicit to the reader.
 They go beyond literal or stylistic reformulation by adding information that situates the text within the target audience’s cultural frame.
-This section outlines the main conceptual dimensions of such cases, while the detailed operational categories are presented in Section~\ref{annotation_design}.
+Below we outline the main conceptual dimensions; operational definitions are detailed in Section~\ref{annotation_design}.